kitproj/kit/README.md

 Logs are stored in `./logs`.

-What next?
+## Documentation

+- [Usage](docs/USAGE.md) - how to use the various features of kit
-Open the [docs](docs) to see examples of how to use Kit, as well as the reference.
+- [Examples](docs/examples) - examples of how to use kit, e.g. with MySQL, or Kafka
+- [Reference](docs/reference) - reference documentation for the various types in kit